altocodenl/tagaway/readme.md

 ### Todo beta

 - client: test & style for update once // auto-update // pause auto-update box

 - client: check what happens if connection is dropped while uploading
 - server: proper ordering of upload data
+- server: fix sorting of imports (ongoing goes first, just sort by id)
 - server: check list of server vs import
+- server: when 401 error in listing or upload, delete credentials
+- server: delete credentials when deleting user
 - client: fix case where alreadyUploaded/repeated is too eager to send the complete operation
+- client: delete account

 - client: refresh always in upload, import and pics
-- server: fix sorting of imports (ongoing goes first, just sort by id)
 - client: cannot go back from view pics to other views because of URL change
 - server: process to review unsupported formats, invalid pivs and errored mp4 conversions
 - server: soft delete S3 with different credentials